christian-eriksson/blubee/README.md

 During restores blubee will backup files that has been changed or will be deleted by the backup.
 Default folder is `/var/local/blubee`, make sure to run blubee with a user with write permissions to this directory.

+### Dependencies

+Blubee uses the following tools.
+If you don't have them, you'll need to install them.

+* rsync
+* jq

 ## `backup.json`

 For defining a backup job, blubee expects a `backup.json` this file is passed to blubee for all commands.
 Here is a small example: